pd-projects/hugo-puredata.info/content/objects/list-fromsymbol.md

 - list tosymbol
 inlets:
   1st:
+  - type: symbol
-    symbol: symbol to be converted to a list of character codes.
+    description: symbol to be converted to a list of character codes.
 outlets:
   1st:
+  - type: list
-    list: list of converted character codes.
+    description: list of converted character codes.
 draft: false
 ---
 Convert from symbols to lists of numeric character codes.